hadley/adv-r/Namespaces.md

 a conflict with an exported function, there is a standard disambiguation procedure.

 The easiest way to use namespaces is with roxygen, because it keeps the namespace definitions next to the function that it concerns.
+The translation between roxygen tags and `NAMESPACE` directives is usually straightforward: the tag becomes a function name and its space-separated arguments become comma separated arguments to the function.
+For example `@import plyr` becomes `import(plyr)` and `@importFrom plyr ddply` becomes `importFrom(plyr, ddply)`.
+The chief exception is `@export` which will automatically figure out the function name to export.

 ## Exporting